mrdemonbkgit/gomoku-game-2/README.md

 - `validateDomReferences` guards against missing UI elements and surfaces issues via `LOG_ERROR`.
 - `updateBoard` and `updateCellAppearance` keep the DOM in sync with the in-memory board and ease future refactors.
 - The codebase is organised into small, reusable functions with JSDoc comments to simplify maintenance.
+- Refer to ``ai-opponent.md`` for a deep dive into the AI difficulty pipeline and heuristics.
 - No build tooling is required; linting or testing can be added using your preferred workflow.

 ## Enhancement Ideas